fishjojo1/fastsqrt-python/README.md

 Therefore, after some fiddling around with the calculator, I realised that for relatively small numbers(eg 1-100000), where D is the digit count of the integer, an initial guess G of G = N/2^(D-2) yielded some promising results for an initial guess.
 However, I quickly realised that with VERY large numbers, this fell off a little.
 After some consideration, I decided to go for G = N/2^D, as it seemed to be a little better. (logic being, that the smaller numbers would take less iterations of the function to arrive at a somewhat accurate answer)

-*Wait a moment, isn't 2^D rather expensive and making use of the power operator?
-You lying rat* - You may ask Well, yes, but actually no.
+*Wait a moment, isn't 2^D rather expensive and making use of the power operator?* - You may ask

+Well, yes, but actually no.

 You see, binary numbers have this neat little function about them, that allows for division of 2 easily and with virtually no computation cost.

 How is this done you might ask?

 Well, with the power of bitshifting.

 By shifting the bits of a binary number to the left, we half the number, and to the right, we double the number.

 Eg.

 1111 = 8 + 4 + 2 + 1 = 15

 111(a shift to the left) = 7

 1010 = 8 + 2 = 10

 101 = 4 + 1 = 5

 101110 = 46

 10111 = 23

 Cool huh?

 There is rounding with odd numbers, but we're willing to sacrifice this here.

 Thus, with the power of log10, we can arrive at a decently good initial guess with

 > initguess = x >> (int(math.log10(x)+1))

-Note: the >> operator represents a shift to the left in bits and the << to the right eg. 48 >> 2 would shift the binary form of the integer 48, 2 steps to the left, thereby halving it twice
+Note: the >> operator represents a shift to the left in bits and the << to the right

+eg. 48 >> 2 would shift the binary form of the integer 48, 2 steps to the left, thereby halving it twice

 And that's about it really, specify the iterations and watch it go!

 PS: I have not thought of a way to come up with iteration counts for an accurate approximation...